hacoeur-24/HiLiteTag/README.md

   // Highlight selected text with a tag and get the tag data const handleHighlightTag = (tagId: string) => {
+  if (!tag || !ref.current) return;

     const tag = tags.getById(tagId);
-    if (ref.current && tag) {
     const tagData = ref.current.hiliteTag(tag);

     if (tagData) {
       console.log('New tag data:', tagData);
       // You can save tagData to your database here
       // tagData is of type HiLiteData containing:
       // - markerId: string
       // - tagId: string
       // - text: string
       // - beginIndex: number
       // - endIndex: number
-      }
     }
   };